heyLu/mu/README.md

 considered as "the interesting parts" of Datomic.)

 - queries (planned.  for now you will have to use the raw index for queries)
-- segmented index (in progress)
-- log (in progress)
-- history (not planned for now.  the log will store the data, so we can support this later.  the database values are still immutable, though.)
+- pull api (planned.)
+- indexing (in progress.  as of now, we can only read segmented indexes.)
-- proper schema support (in progress.  support for checking attribute types, cardinality many attributes and a few other things is not implemented yet.)
+- proper schema support (in progress.  attribute changes are currently not checked for correctness.)

 ## Contributing